-Over 2019, AC looks forward to celebrating its 10 years of support for cricket in Afghanistan and Afghanistan’s participation in the ICC World Cup.
+Over 2019, AC is celebrating its 10 years of support for cricket in Afghanistan and Afghanistan’s participation in the ICC World Cup.

-We have a unique opportunity to generate positive momentum in 2019, when Afghanistan will be in the UK for the World Cup.
-This will allow people to see a totally different side of Afghanistan based on talent, ambition and success - not the normal picture of chaos and violence.
+We have enjoyed a unique opportunity to generate positive momentum in 2019, with Afghanistan in the UK for the World Cup.
+This allowed people to see a totally different side of Afghanistan based on talent, ambition and success - not the normal picture of chaos and violence.
 And this, we hope, may revitalise interest in supporting the country’s transition.

 AC is well supported by the cricketing world, enjoying long-term support from the MCC, and from its Cricket Patrons, Mike Atherton and Matthew Fleming and Ambassador, Clare Connor.